loopwerk/loopwerk.io/content/articles/2026-03-25-alpine-ajax-django-revisited.md

 ## The trade-offs

+There are a few downsides to this approach that are worth mentioning.

-More templates.
-For the article page, I went from one template to several: the include fragments (`_like_form.html`, `_comments.html`) that are shared between the full page and the AJAX responses.
+**More templates.** For the article page, I went from one template to several: the include fragments (`_like_form.html`, `_comments.html`) that are shared between the full page and the AJAX responses.
 When an action needs to update multiple elements on the page, you also end up with small response templates that combine the right includes.
 For example, if submitting a comment should update both the comment list and a comment count elsewhere on the page:

 ```jinja title="_add_comment_response.html"
 {% include "articles/_comments.html" %}